zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Jonah: I’d love to get a date with Jessica.
 She’s s o hot!

-Becca: You mean you want to add another notch to yo ur bedpost.
+Becca: You mean you want to add another notch to your bedpost.

 Jonah: I’ve been around the block, but there’s noth ing wrong with sowing a few wild oats.
 That’s all part of being young and caref ree.